 About Colorado Couples Clinic

 The mission of Colorado Couples Clinic is to provide counseling and educational services that meet the relational, neurobiological, and personal growth needs of a diverse population.
-Colorado Couples Clinic is rooted in the science of intimate relationships and, at its foundation, holds an attachment-oriented, systems-based, trauma-informed, and gender-responsive care perspective dedicated to cultivating ever-evolving skills from the inside out.
+Colorado Couples Clinic is rooted in the science of intimate relationships and, at its foundation, holds an attachment-oriented, systems-based, trauma-informed, sex positive, and gender-responsive care perspective dedicated to cultivating ever-evolving skills from the inside out.

 “The greater the doubt, the greater the awakening; the smaller the doubt, the smaller the awakening.
 No doubt, no awakening.” ~ C.C.
 Chang